 No, you can’t.
 The communication can only be used once and only by the original recipient.
 If you forward the email, whomever you forward it to will not be able to access assistance as the link can only be used once.

-Will accepting Red Cross assistance affect my eligibility for FEMA assistance or the amount I will receive?
+By accepting Red Cross assistance will this affect my eligibility for FEMA assistance or the amount I will receive?

 No, receiving financial support from the Red Cross will not affect your eligibility for any government assistance, including FEMA, or the amount of funds you receive.
 In fact, the Red Cross strongly encourages those affected to register with FEMA, as federal assistance is available.
 Apply for federal assistance by registering online at www.DisasterAssistance.gov.